Well, “Harvester Noms” doesn’t really trip off the tongue, does it?

 But something about it didn’t feel right, and I’ve come full circle.
-It felt like I was apologizing for something that needs no apology.
+Even though the word fits with my focus on the meat, it felt like I was apologizing for something that needs no apology.

 Nobody is surprised that each animal in a hunters freezer is, in fact, dead.
 Nor is it news that they achieved that state by being killed.

 If hunting is a “bad thing” maybe hunters should use language carefully crafted to evade the issue, using only the most gentle terms.

 But hunting is not a bad thing.

 So I’ll leave it to others to pull gauze over the camera lens, cue the Native American flute music and speak of the sadness they feel tagging a freshly killed deer.
 Unless they are mistaking sadness for reverence, I just don’t know what they are talking about.

 Hunting is a joyful act that ties us to the natural world in a way nothing else can.
 And the music in my head after a good hunt is not flutes — it’s pure Nugent.